MalCVE: Malware Detection and CVE Association Using Large Language Models: Discussion

 \section{Discussion}

-In this section, we discuss our approach and evaluation results by comparing them with the related work, illustrating their implications for academia and industry.
+In this section, we discuss our approach and evaluation results, compare them with related work, and illustrate their implications for academia and industry.
 We also examine potential threats to the validity of our findings and describe the measures taken to address them.